 The Council approved unbudgeted expenditure up to \$1.9m in December 2021 to complete the project, and repair the reservoirs.
 This may not all be required, and Council will also seek recoveries from the contractor.
-The repair work is not expected to be completed by the end of the 2022 financial year, so has been included as carry-over work, with both operating and capital components, in this Annual Plan.
+The repair work is not expected to be completed by the end of the 2022 financial year, so will continue into the 2022/23 year.